w3c/sdw/ssn/integrated/proposed-server-specification.md

 ### The ontology document:

-*HTML representation:*

-When operating a GET at http://www.w3.org/ns/sosa/ with a Accept header that is compatible with `text/html`, 303 redirect to https://www.w3.org/TR/vocab-ssn/

 *RDF/XML representation:*

 When operating a GET at http://www.w3.org/ns/sosa/ with a Accept header that is compatible with `application/rdf+xml`, serve sosa.rdf, with headers: